 Financial Aid Options

-You may apply for additional financial aid if you have reason to believe that you will need to do an unpaid internship in order to gain the experience you will need to get hired.
+You may also apply for additional financial aid if you have reason to believe that you will need to do an unpaid internship in order to gain the experience you will need to get hired.
 This is not the ideal situation and should be explored if you feel there are no other options.
-Of course discussing your finances with a professional should be considered when taking on any additional debt.

 Apply for a Part-time Job

 Many students will combine a part-time job with an unpaid internship.
 Since many internships can be done part-time, coupling that with a part-time job may not be such a bad idea.
-Combining a job with an internship may give you the best of both worlds – relevant experience in your chosen field along with some money to help pay for some of your college costs and other incidentals.
+Combining a job with an internship can provide relevant experience in your chosen field along with some money to help pay for some of your college costs and other incidentals.